 - Professional Development - Team members are required to participate in either the Tsai CITY professional development workshops or one of Yale's start-up practicum courses

-- Competitions - your venture must compete in the Sabin Environmental Venture Prize
+- Competitions - Teams who receive Sobotka Grants are encouraged compete in the Sabin Environmental Venture Prize

 - Acknowledgement - Ventures should acknowledge support from the Sobotka Research Fund

 1. Can my business idea be an international venture and not necessarily within the USA?